leahkemp/pipeface/docs/pipeface/setup.md

     "sv_mapq": "60",
 ```

+> [!NOTE]
-> **_Note:_** If you intend to merge the output SV VCF's with many samples in popface, it's recommended to use MAPQ 60 to allow the SV merging in popface to scale to a large number of samples (for example 500-1000 samples).
+> If you intend to merge the output SV VCF's with many samples in popface, it's recommended to use MAPQ 60 to allow the SV merging in popface to scale to a large number of samples (for example 500-1000 samples).

 Specify whether variant annotation should be carried out ('yes' or 'no').
 Eg: